A spirit that returns voices from the mountains.

 The mountain answers—and that is enough.

-Modern interpretations often see Yamabiko as a metaphor for reflection, feedback, or the way actions return to their origin.
+Modern interpretations often see Yamabiko as a metaphor for reflection, feedback, and the way actions return to their origin.

-Psychologically, it represents self-hearing—the unease of confronting one’s own voice separated from oneself.
+Psychologically, Yamabiko represents self-hearing — the unease of confronting one’s own voice separated from oneself, repeated without consent.

 Yamabiko persists because echoes still feel uncanny.